 The Hearing Panel shall be three people except as stated below

-b) MPHA may appoint a one-person Hearing Panel for any formal or informal hearing as defined in Section 2.
+b) MPHA will appoint a one-person Hearing Officer from a specially trained group for the denial of a reasonable accommodation, VAWA protection, and the calculation of rent.
+Special training will be offered to Tenants and Property Management.
+MPHA may also appoint a one-person Hearing Panel for any formal or informal hearing as defined in Section 2.
 E(1) above in the event of a national pandemic or equivalent emergency as determined by MPHA or when less than three hearing officers are available, including but not limited to, when a conflict arises or exists with empaneled resident member(s), when there are less than three (3) active resident panelists in total, or when a resident panelist(s) fail to appear at the scheduled hearing.

 c) The hearing panel will be impartial person(s) appointed by MPHA.
 A Hearing Panel member shall not be a person or a subordinate of a person who made or approved MPHA’s action under review.
 If a Hearing Panel officer knows or has information about the subject of the hearing the office shall excuse their self from the hearing and the hearing will either continue with two Officers with the consent of the complainant or be promptly rescheduled.
 MPHA will consult with the resident organization before appointment of each hearing officer or panel member.
 Comments or recommendations submitted by the tenant organizations shall be considered by MPHA before the appointment.